 |Klein Tools Magnetic Double Hook||Good||Good||Lifetime|

-If you’re wanting a tape measure with a great self-retracting tape, then the Crescent Lufkin 25-Foot Command Control Tape Measure is your best choice.
+The Crescent Lufkin 25-Foot Command Control Tape Measure is your best choice if you want a tape measure with great self-retracting tape.
 It has the most powerful retraction of the models we tested.
-We didn’t come across any measuring scenario where hand assistance was needed to reel in the tape.
+We didn’t encounter any measuring scenario where hand assistance was needed to reel the tape.

 The Craftsman Pro Reach 25-Foot Magnetic Tape Measure and the Milwaukee 25-Foot Magnetic Tape Measure shined in our abrasion tests.
-For this test, we wrapped a large dowel in 150-grit sandpaper and rubbed the blade for several seconds.
+We wrapped a large dowel in 150-grit sandpaper for this test and rubbed the blade for several seconds.
 Both models only experienced surface scratches.

 On the other end of the spectrum, the Crescent Lufkin 25-Foot Command Control Tape Measure performed at the bottom of the pack for the models we tested.
 While we do believe the blade will be durable enough for regular use, our tests led to scratches penetrating beyond the blade’s coating down to removing the paint itself.